Danielku15/SlickGrid-wiki/Getting-Started.md

         }
     ];

+Providing data to the grid is explained in more detail [here](https://github.com/mleibman/SlickGrid/wiki/Providing-data-to-the-grid)

 As it is passed passed by reference to the `Slick.Grid()` method, you can add and remove data objects to it without having to pass them again, but just refreshing SlickGrid's data model and view:

     slickgrid.updateRowCount();